Collision of two solitons for $1d$ Nonlinear Schrodinger Equation with the same mass: Introduction

 for a $c>0,$ then there are functions $\gamma,\,\zeta$ of class $C^{1}$ satisfying for all $t<\frac{{-}2Ck\vert\ln{v}\vert}{v}$

 and

 for all $t\leq \frac{{-}\vert\ln{v}\vert^{\frac{4}{3}}}{v}.$ Moreover, for any $l\in\mathbb{N},$ there exists $0<\delta_{k,l}<\delta_{k}$ such that if $0<v<\delta_{k,l},$ then

-for any $\frac{{-}2\vert\ln{v}\vert^{\frac{4}{3}}}{v}\leq t\leq \frac{{-}\vert\ln{v}\vert^{\frac{4}{3}}}{v}.$ \end{theorem} \begin{remark} Concerning the case where the two solitons have different masses, the behavior of the solution is expected to be different because of the symmetry break of the ordinary differential equations associated to the parameters $\zeta,\,\gamma,\,\omega $ and $v.$ This argument was used in \cite{collision1} by Martel and Merle to describe the collision of two solitons for the quartic $gKdV,$ see also the work \cite{perelman} of Perelman to describe the collision of two different solitons for \eqref{NLS3} in the case where $F$ is $C^{2}$ and $F^{''}(0)\neq 0.$ But, since there is no general result of orbital or asymptotic stability for multi-solitons for the one-dimensional model \ref{NLS3}, we cannot describe the dynamics before of the collision of two solitons with different mass for \eqref{NLS3} when $t$ goes to $-\infty.$ However, if the two solitons colliding have nearly equal mass, we expect to be able to describe the collision until a time $T=-\frac{\left(\ln{\frac{1}{v}}\right)^{2-\theta}}{v}$ with $\theta=o(1),$ where $v$ is the incoming speed between the solitons. \end{remark} \begin{remark} From the estimates \eqref{weightednorm} considered in Theorem \ref{main}, we might expect to be able to verify new phenomena as the scattering of the remainder for example.
-In the article \cite{asympt0} of Collot and Germain, similar hypotheses in the weighted norm were considered for the proof of the asymptotic stability of a single soliton for \eqref{NLS3}. \end{remark} \begin{remark} Moreover, because of the Galilean Transformation invariance, it is enough to prove the Theorem \ref{main} when $v_{1}=0.$ \end{remark} \begin{theorem} There $\delta_{0}>0$ such that if $0<v<\delta_{0},$ then the solution of \eqref{NLS3} satisfying for $T>1,\,c>0$ and any $t\geq T$
+for any $\frac{{-}2\vert\ln{v}\vert^{\frac{4}{3}}}{v}\leq t\leq \frac{{-}\vert\ln{v}\vert^{\frac{4}{3}}}{v}.$ \end{theorem} \begin{remark} From Theorems \ref{energyestimatetheor}, \ref{app lemma} and Lemma \ref{lambdasol}, we have that $\zeta(t)=-vt+c_{\omega}\ln{\frac{1}{v}}+O(v^{2})$ as $t$ approach ${-}\infty$ for some real constant $c_{\omega}.$ The shift $c_{\omega}\ln{\frac{1}{v}}$ follows from the repulsive force between the two solitons having opposite phases, see Lemma \ref{lambdasol}. \end{remark} \begin{remark} Concerning the case where the two solitons have a small difference in their masses, the behavior of the solution is expected to be different because of the symmetry break of the ordinary differential equations associated with the parameters $\zeta,\,\gamma,\,\omega $ and $v.$ This argument was used in \cite{collision1} by Martel and Merle to describe the collision of two solitons for the quartic $gKdV,$ see also the work \cite{perelman} of Perelman to describe the collision of two different solitons for \eqref{NLS3} in the case where $F$ is $C^{2}$ and $F^{''}(0)\neq 0.$ \end{remark} \begin{remark} From the estimates \eqref{weightednorm} considered in Theorem \ref{main}, we might expect to be able to verify new phenomena as the scattering of the remainder for example.
+In the article \cite{asympt0} of Collot and Germain, similar hypotheses in the weighted norm were considered for the proof of the asymptotic stability of a single soliton for \eqref{NLS3}. \end{remark} \begin{remark} Moreover, because of the Galilean Transformation invariance, it is enough to prove the Theorem \ref{main} when $v_{1}=0.$ \end{remark} \begin{theorem} There is $\delta_{0}>0$ such that if $0<v<\delta_{0},$ then the solution of \eqref{NLS3} satisfying for $T>1,\,c>0$ and any $t\geq T$

 is unique.
 Furthermore, there is $\delta_{l,m}>0$ such that if $0<v<\delta_{l,m},$ then the solution $u$ satisfies for any $m,\,l \in\mathbb{N}$ and $t\geq 10 (l+m+1) T,$ then